Post –by Gautam Shah

 Carpet colour swatches

-● English mediaeval period saw the use alternatively placed light and dark shades of flooring materials to form diagonal checker board flooring.
+● English medieval period saw the use alternatively placed light and dark shades of flooring materials to form diagonal checker board flooring.
 In Post Gothic period windows’ glass became light hued, interiors were much more illuminated, the interior elements were painted and often gilded.
 These required a highly polished (glossy- dazzling surface) and a balanced colour scheme with intricate patterning for flooring.
 Italian business houses, which began commissioning very large buildings had greater daring and allowed large scale use of exotic flooring materials (imported from far-off regions).
 Renaissance saw painters and sculptors becoming builders and architects, who were very adapt in use of colour.
 Marbles and stones were selected in terms of not only the colour but their veins or grain patterns.
 The grain directions were exploited by selection of the cut profile to accentuate the pattern.

 ● Till 19th century a variety of baked clay materials -terracotta were produced.
 These had a range of oxide based natural colours of the constituent clays and whites of kaolin.
 The surface was fragile, porous and difficult to clean.
 Gazing by salt spraying was very common to make the surfaces impervious.
 Glazed tiles in variety of colours, ‘slip’ embossed textures, hand-painted and screen-printed patterns, embellishing with glass pieces were produced.
 For all these the chief fuel was wood, restricting the large scale production.
 Post 19th C. the Industrial Revolution period there was greater understanding of raw materials and manufacturing processes.
 The scale of production was very large as the Ceramics began to be produced with mineral coal.
 Quality was far superior and the range of colours was very large.
 High pressure casting, continuous kilns and precision cutting equipment helped in perfectly flat and sized flooring products.